Marley0523/gmod.github.io/wiki/Textpresso.md

 available at SourceForge</a>.

-These extensions were written by Nathan Liles of the [Hu Lab](User:JimHu.1 "User:JimHu") at Texas A&M University.
+These extensions were written by Nathan Liles of the [Hu Lab](User%3AJimHu.1 "User%3AJimHu") at Texas A&M University.
 Nathan [presented this work](File:Jan2010Testpresso.pdf "File:Jan2010Testpresso.pdf") at the [January 2010 GMOD